-When children leave their learning environment, it’s hard to imagine that one in six of them are going to a food insecure household.
-In fact, according to a report by the U.S. Department of Agriculture (USDA), an estimated 11.8 % of American households were food insecure at least some time during 2017.
-Food insecure, says the USDA, means families lack access to enough food for an active, healthy life for all household members.
+As children end their daily learning activities, it is an uncomfortable reality that some find themselves in a food-insecure household.
+According to a report by the U.S. Department of Agriculture (USDA), an estimated 11.1 % of American families were food insecure at least some time during 2018.

-In Maryland, the CACFP is administered by the Maryland State Department of Education (MSDE) Office of School and Community Nutrition Programs.
-The CACFP helps child care centers, adult day care centers, family child care, after-school programs, and emergency shelters provide nutritious meals and snacks throughout the year.
+In Maryland, the Maryland State Department of Education (MSDE) Office of School and Community Nutrition Programs administers the CACFP.
+The CACFP assists child care centers, adult day care centers, family child care, after-school programs, and emergency shelters in providing nutritious meals and snacks throughout the year.
 Participating programs receive financial reimbursements for serving meals and snacks that meet federal nutritional guidelines.

 “Meals and snacks are based on the Dietary Guidelines for Americans and MyPlate,” said Lucy Ann Amos, the CACFP Training Specialist for MSDE’s Office of School and Community Nutrition Programs.
-“The CACFP also offers child-approved recipes that meet meal pattern requirements such as chicken fajitas, potatoes au gratin, pumpkin muffin squares, and whole grain dinner rolls.”
+“The CACFP also offers child-approved recipes that meet meal pattern requirements, such as chicken fajitas, potatoes au gratin, fruit parfaits, and whole-grain dinner rolls.”

 Reimbursements paid to providers are based on how many meals were served each month.
-Reimbursement rates are determined by the USDA, and vary based on the income eligibility of participants.
-All CACFP-participating providers are required to complete annual training and submit monthly claims and other program information to the MSDE Office of School and Community Nutrition Programs.
+Reimbursement rates are determined by the USDA and vary based on the income eligibility of participants.
+All CACFP-participating providers are required to complete annual training and submit monthly claims, maintain records of meals served, and provide other program information to the MSDE Office of School and Community Nutrition Programs.

-“Eligible programs also participate in free trainings for Core of Knowledge credit,” said Amos.
+“Eligible programs also participate in free training for Core of Knowledge credit,” said Amos.
 “They also have access to grant opportunities and free nutrition education resources.”

-Find more information about the CACFP program on their website.
-Providers are welcome to access program-related videos created by the MSDE Office of School and Community Nutrition Programs under the “Resources” section on the office’s website.
+For more information about the CACFP program, refer to USDA’s website.
+Providers can also access program-related videos on the MSDE Office of School and Community Nutrition Programs website (scroll down to CACFP section in Training and Technical Assistance).